 Spending is always a major focus when you’re on a retirement budget.
 Many of you will have joint accounts, but others won’t.
 This is where equal spending comes into play.

 Often there’s one big spender in the relationship.
 But when you’re travelling, fairness does come into consideration.
 If you want a fancy dinner but your husband or wife wants a new leather jacket, find a way to allow for these luxuries before you leave home.
 Some people like to have all of the accommodation, travel, sightseeing & entertainment budgeted for from the onset.
-But we suggest each person having their own spending money to take with them too.
+But we suggest each person has their own spending money to take with them too.
 That way you can get the Italian leather jacket while your partner decides to indulge at a 3 hatted restaurant (maybe on their own.
 Hehe!).

 When we travel overseas I typically wake up to nobody lying next to me.
 You see, my husband has a habit of getting up at sunrise and exploring the city.
 He typically makes up for it by coming back with a coffee and a yummy pastry though.
 That’s his special alone time whereby he can go and explore the sights that he wants to see, uninterrupted.
-On the other hand, I love to go shopping while on holidays, and definitely by myself.
+On the other hand, I love to go shopping while on holiday, and definitely by myself.
 But remember that safety is of the utmost importance when travelling.

 These alone times mean that conflicts are avoided surrounding who wants to do what.
 There’s no point in dragging each other around to do things that the other one really doesn’t want to do.
 And you also get a little break from each other, which is handy when you’re constantly doing everything together.
 Then when you are together, the time spent is far more enjoyable.

 Finally, remember that travelling will never run completely smooth.
-There’s always little hiccups, whether it’s a delayed train, a bad meal or a really rainy day.
+There are always little hiccups, whether it’s a delayed train, a bad meal or a really rainy day.
 That said, be open to being flexible.
 Some of the best times are had when everything doesn’t go according to plan.
 The key is to go with the flow as much as possible and remember to relax, take in the scenery and enjoy the experiences together.

 Join our network and receive exclusive offers, the latest eNews and retirement eGuides.